-- The initial phase of database design is to characterize fully the data needs of the prospective database users. - Next, the designer chooses a data model and, by applying the concepts of the chosen data model, translates these requirements into a conceptual schema of the database. - A fully developed conceptual schema also indicates the functional requirements of the enterprise.
-In a "specification of functional requirements", users describe the kinds of operations (or transactions) that will be performed on the data.
+- Requirements specification and analysis: to characterize and organize fully the data needs of the prospective database users - Conceptual design: the designer translates the requirements into a conceptual schema of the database (Entity-Relationship model, ER schema - these slides topic) - A fully developed conceptual schema also indicates the functional requirements of the enterprise.
+In a "specification of functional requirements", users describe the kinds of operations (or transactions) that will be performed on the data - Logical Design: deciding on the DBMS schema and thus on the data model (relational data model).
+Conceptual schema is "mechanically" translated into a logical schema (relational schema) - Database design requires finding a "good" collection of relation schemas - Physical Design: some decisions on the physical layout of the database

-Design Phases (Cont.)